mannyfin/PythonLabView/README.md

 The "Meat" of the code is in the TPD_Program and TPD folders.

 Much of the other files were tests/fun things and can be ignored.

+This code was written together with A. Gilman.